microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgPrivilegedRoleAssignmentRequest.md

 	AssignmentState = "Active"
 	RoleId = "88d8e3e3-8f55-4a1e-953a-9b9898b8876b"
 }
-New-MgPrivilegedRoleAssignmentRequest -BodyParameter $params
+New-MgBetaPrivilegedRoleAssignmentRequest -BodyParameter $params
 ```

-This example shows how to use the New-MgPrivilegedRoleAssignmentRequest Cmdlet.
+This example shows how to use the New-MgBetaPrivilegedRoleAssignmentRequest Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS